 "Utilizing facilities such as the Academi for short periods of time is the most cost-effective alternative to meet the training requirements necessary in order to maintain CANSOF's high level of proficiency and readiness," said Lemire, adding it is a positive impact on CAF to prepare for some of the most hostile environments in the world.
 "This type of [Academi] training is a critical component of basic special operations training."

 Joint Task Force Two (JTF2) is Canada's version of Delta Force, while the Canadian Special Operations Regiment (CSOR) is the Green Berets of the CAF—both falling under the command of CANSOF, the users of Academi services.

-Aside from training, government contract sites show Canada recently spent close to $1 million to purchase what's described as a "Portable Mechanical Target Trailer system" to "support simultaneous training of up to ten (10) individuals" from Academi.
+Aside from training, government contract sites show Canada recently spent over half a million dollars to purchase what's described as a "Portable Mechanical Target Trailer system" to "support simultaneous training of up to ten (10) individuals" from Academi.

 The latest contract records indicate CANSOF was the end user of the technology, and the government confirmed that Canadian special forces soldiers requested up to five different units, helping them "gain and maintain the highest standards of marksmanship."

 VICE Canada also found another separate DND contract from last year, worth nearly $50,000, for miscellaneous items.

 "The Portable Mechanical Target Trailer is a steel target system designed to help develop pistol and carbine shooting skills at ranges up to 300 metres," said Lemire.
 "The trailers contain a number of targets including steel 'Pie Plate,' 'Turner,' and a number of fixed targets.
 The trailers are designed to be towed behind a vehicle or can also be used in a static location."